 A sort of madness came upon Perion, and it seemed that he must weep, because everything fell out so very ill in this world.

-"Messire de Montors, you have aided me.
+"Messire, you have aided me.
 I would be grateful if you permitted it."

-De Montors spoke at last, saying crisply:

-"Gratitude, I take it, forms no part of the bargain.
+De Montors spoke at last, and crisply: "Gratitude, I take it, forms no part of the bargain.
 I am the kinsman of Dame Melicent.
-It makes for my interest and for the honour of our house that the man whose rooms she visits at night be got out of Poictesme-"

-Said Perion, "You speak in this fashion of the most lovely lady God has made-of her whom the world adores!"
+It makes for my interest and for the honour of our house that the man whose rooms she visits at night be got out of Poictesme-" Said Perion: "You speak in this fashion of the most lovely lady God has made-of her whom the world adores!"
 "Adores!" the bishop answered, with a laugh; "and what poor gull am I to adore an attested wanton?"
 Then, with a sneer, he spoke of Melicent, and in such terms as are not bettered by repetition.

-Perion said:

-"I am the most unhappy man alive, as surely as you are the most ungenerous.
+Perion said: "I am the most unhappy man alive, as surely as you are the most ungenerous.
 For, look you, in my presence you have spoken infamy of Dame Melicent, though knowing I am in your debt so deeply that I have not the right to resent anything you may elect to say.
-You have just given me my life; and armoured by the fire-new obligation, you blaspheme an angel, you condescend to buffet a fettered man-"

-But with that his sluggish wits had spied an honest way out of the imbroglio.

-Perion said then, "Draw, messire! for, as God lives, I may yet repurchase, at this eleventh hour, the privilege of destroying you."
+You have just given me my life; and armoured by the firenew obligation, you blaspheme an angel, you condescend to buffet a fettered man-" And with that his sluggish wits had spied an honest way out of the imbroglio.
+Perion said only: "Draw, messire! for, as God lives, I may yet repurchase, though at the eleventh hour, the privilege of destroying you."
 "Heyday! but here is an odd evincement of gratitude!" de Montors retorted; "and though I am not particularly squeamish, let me tell you, my fine fellow, I do not ordinarily fight with lackeys."
 "Nor are you fit to do so, messire.
-Believe me, there is not a lackey in this realm-no, not a cut-purse, nor any pander-who would not in meeting you upon equal footing degrade himself.
-For you have slandered that which is most perfect in the world; yet lies, Messire de Montors, have short legs; and I design within the hour to insure the calumny against an echo."

-"Rogue, I have given you your very life within the hour-"

-"The fact is undeniable.
-Thus I must fling the bounty back to you, so that we sorry scoundrels may meet as equals."
+Believe me, there is not a lackey in the realm-no, not a cut-purse-but would degrade himself in meeting you on equal footing.
+For you have slandered that which is most perfect in the world; yet lies, Mes- THE BISHOP AIDS PERION sire de Montors, have short legs; and I design within the hour to insure the calumny against an echo."
+"Rogue, I have given you your very life within the hour-" "The fact is undeniable.
+So I must fling the bounty back to you that we may meet as equals."
 Perion wheeled toward the boat, which was now within the reach of wading.
 "Who is among you?
 Gaucelm, Roger, Jean Britauz-" He found the man he sought.
 "Ahasuerus, the captain that was to have accompanied the Free Companions oversea is of another mind.
 I cede my leadership to Landry de Bonnay.
-You will have the kindness to inform him of the unlooked-for change, and to tender your new captain every appropriate regret and the dying felicitations of Perion de la Forêt."
+You will have the kindness, if I may make so bold, to inform him of the unlooked-for change, and to tender your new captain every appropriate regret and the dying felicitations of Perion de la Forêt."
 He bowed toward the landward twilight, where the sand hillocks were taking form.